KERNELULTRAS/LegacyIce/README.md

 ## LegacyIce-antiX
-Goal of the project is to return the traditional desktop
+Goal of the project is to return the traditional desktop systemd free

 ![IceWM desktop](https://github.com/KERNELULTRAS/LegacyIce-antiX/blob/master/screenshots/antix-main-qt.jpg)